Amphicoelias: Discovery and history

 In 1877, a number of fossils were discovered by Oramel William Lucas in rock outcrops in Colorado close to Cañon City.
-These bones, including some named Laelaps trihedrodon, Camarasaurus supremus and Caulodon, were assumed to be from the Cretaceous Dakota Formation by paleontologist Edward Drinker Cope, from the same age as other Laelaps fossils.
+These bones, including some named Laelaps trihedrodon, Camarasaurus supremus and Caulodon, were assumed to be from the Cretaceous-era Dakota Formation by paleontologist Edward Drinker Cope, from the same age as other Laelaps fossils.
 Among the assortment of fossils discovered, a specimen including multiple dorsal vertebrae, a pubis, and a femur was found by Aaron Ripley, Lucas' brother-in-law, in Quarry XII.
 They were sent to Cope on October 21, 1877.
 Cope concluded they belonged to a new taxon within Sauropoda, which Cope named Amphicoelias altus in December 1877.
 Cope determined that the taxon would have been a sauropod related to Camarasaurus found nearby, both being large animals with lightly built vertebrae and solid limbs.
 Cope sold his collection of fossils to the American Museum of Natural History (AMNH) in 1895.
 Shortly before his death in 1897, he worked with the museum's artist Charles R. Knight to produce illustrations and paintings depicting some of his species in life, including Amphicoelias.
 Based on notes accompanying his sketches provided to Knight as reference material, Cope evidently considered both Amphicoelias and Brontosaurus junior synonyms of Camarasaurus supremus at this time.
 The specimen was given the accession number AMNH 5764, then including two dorsals, a pubis, a femur, a tooth, a scapula, coracoid and an ulna.
 While the forelimb material was not originally assigned to Amphicoelias, paleontologists Henry Fairfield Osborn and Charles Mook in 1921 added them to the holotype specimen on the basis that they were found in the same strata not far away, and bore differences from the Camarasaurus they were found alongside.
 Because of the uncertainty about the referral of these remains, in 2015 Emanuel Tschopp and colleagues hesitantly rejected the referral of the tooth, scapula and coracoid, but accepted the ulna referral.
-Based on collection data, the specimen was determined to have come from the Late Jurassic Morrison Formation, in the youngest layers, separate from those that held the Camarasaurus fossils also described by Cope.
+Based on collection data, the specimen was determined to have come from the Late Jurassic-era Morrison Formation, in the youngest layers, separate from those that held the Camarasaurus fossils also described by Cope.